Wineries To Visit In Sonoma Valley, California

 While La Crema also has a tasting room in downtown Healdsburg, I stopped by their Estate at Saralee’s Vineyard because it’s literally next door to Sonoma-Cutrer, so I was basically already there.
 You can check tour times and any other special events here.

-I’ve mentioned that I’m not a chardonnay fan in general, and theirs is not one I gravitate toward.
+I’ve mentioned that I’m not a chardonnay fan in general, and theirs is definitely not one I gravitate toward.
 However, at the winery there were several other varietals that you wouldn’t typically find in the store that I really enjoyed.

 J Vineyards & Winery